VHS Revival brings you some of the finest promotional treats of the 1980s

 Based on Phillip K Dick’s novel Do Android’s Dream of Electric Sheep, the movie explores themes of alienation, genetic engineering, technicism and religious symbolism, the latter personified by Eldon Tyrell’s god on Earth — a genetics mogul whose advancements force the hand of the LAPD and Rick Deckard’s retired blade runner.

 Buoyed by one of the greatest cinematic scores ever realised, Blade Runner is a deeply philosophical work drenched in the toxic landscape of neo-noir, one that questions our capacity for empathy in a technological world that has become seeped in paranoia.

 The above poster encapsulates Scott’s vision with a deftness and skill that typifies the canvas-based poster art synonymous with the era.
-Artist John Alvin’s depiction of Blade Runner‘s futuristic cityscape speaks for itself, and his decision to make the movie’s love story central to the piece meets noir convention, while highlighting the movie’s central theme of what it is to be human, pairing Rachael’s ‘undetectable’ replicant with Deckard’s dubious human-come-android.
+Artist John Alvin’s depiction of Blade Runner‘s futuristic cityscape speaks for itself, his decision to make the movie’s love story central to the piece meeting noir convention while highlighting Dick’s central theme of what it is to be human, pairing Rachael’s ‘undetectable’ replicant with Deckard’s dubious human-come-android.

 The Fly (1986)